doda25-team2/operation/ACTIVITY.md

 - Miguel [0f3ab59](https://github.com/doda25-team2/operation/pull/46), also split up the tasks and created the issues on projects for A3

 - George [operation#52](https://github.com/doda25-team2/operation/pull/52), [operation#53](https://github.com/doda25-team2/operation/pull/53) → Added a dedicated `finalization.yml` Ansible playbook that installs and wires MetalLB (downloaded manifests, webhook workaround, IP pool and L2Advertisement resources) so LoadBalancer services have a stable address range, then layered Step 21 on top with a Helm-managed NGINX ingress controller pinned to 192.168.56.95, ready checks, and the supporting SSH key material.

+- Nick [operation#55](https://github.com/doda25-team2/operation/pull/55), [operation#56](https://github.com/doda25-team2/operation/pull/56) → Fixed Flannel to use the correct network interface (eth1) for communication between VMs.
+Added Istio to the Kubernetes cluster and configured it to use a MetalLB IP address.
+Also added Kubernetes Dashboard to the cluster.